ProgramingMaster/finalproject/DESIGN.md

     ###Configurations:
   Application.py starts off with importing some stuff (including helper functions from helper.py) and doing some basic configurations from cs50 Finance.
-Then it does some stuff based on if your in development mode (running the site locally via flask run) or production mode (visiting the site hosted on Heroku via going to cslifty.herokuapp.com).
+Then it does some stuff based on if you're in development mode (running the site locally via flask run) or production mode (visiting the site hosted on Heroku via going to cslifty.herokuapp.com).